Lok-ii/JavaScriptProjectsCollection/README.md

 ![Invoice](https://github.com/Lok-ii/JavaScriptProjectsCollection/assets/117883959/694c9193-326e-4c8a-9962-452c8387677d)

 ### Typing Speed Test : <a href="https://lok-ii.github.io/JavaScriptProjectsCollection/Rupesh-Mandal/index.html"> Click Here </a>

 ![type](https://github.com/Lok-ii/JavaScriptProjectsCollection/assets/117883959/cab672a2-fa7a-48c4-8234-60c09d727fec) <br>

 In this webpage we create a typing test generator, which provides us with a paragraph and tests our typing speed in # wpm i.e number of words typed per minute and  # cpm i.e number of characters typed per minute.
 Along with this it also calculates the number of mistakes done and the clock ticks back calculating the remaining time.
-Additional feature of accuracy has been added and one can reset over again after completion of one test or to retry. <br>
+Additional feature of accuracy has been added and one can reset over again after completion of one test or to retry.
+If one completes all the typing within time limit the timer stops also if time finishes typing disables. <br>

 ### Flipkart Sort and Filter : <a href="https://lok-ii.github.io/JavaScriptProjectsCollection/Flipkart/index.html"> Click Here </a>